syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 EnableNullDate
 </td>
 <td>
-To set the value to null in the mask mode.
+Sets the value to null in mask mode.
 </td>
 </tr>
 <tr>